s-rathyen/s-rathyen.github.io/essays/javascript.md

 ---
 ## My Experience as a Javascript Newbie
 <img class="ui small right floated image" src="../images/athlete.png">
 I'm a complete newbie to Javascript.
-I'm also a bit rusty because I haven't used a proper programming language for at least a semester since I devoted most of my energy to an algorithms course last semester.
-Luckily, JS is intuitive enough that you can get through all the basics in less than ten hours.
-I think this is thanks to the fact that it shares a lot of common elements with the basics of other common programming languages (I know Java, C, and C++).
+I'm also a bit rusty because I haven't used a proper programming language for at least a semester (since I devoted most of my energy to an algorithms course last semester).
+Luckily, Javascript is intuitive enough that you can get through all the basics in less than ten hours.
+I think this is thanks to the fact that it shares a lot of common elements with the basics of other ubiquitous programming languages (I know Java, C, and C++).

 From a software engineering perspective, I would say that Javascript has its pros and cons (as with any other language), but is overwhelmingly a "good" language.
 For example, I enjoy the fact that Javascript doesn't use return types, which makes it much more flexible.
 On the other side of the coin, more flexibility might lead to more mistakes.
 I can see JS being "good" for a careful software engineer and "bad" for a hasty one.

 I was also fascinated by all the function shortcuts, which I'd seen no equivalent for in any other language I've learned.
 Overall, JS seems less strict than other languages I've used in the past (especially compared to Java), and I find it very convenient that no IDE is needed.
 Additionally, JSFiddle is an amazing site which I'd never before heard of but can absolutely see myself using in the future.
 Overall, I would say that JS feels very familiar for any newbie with some programming experience in languages like Java or C/C++.

 ## Does Athletic Software Engineering Work for an Unathletic Software Engineer?
 ### What is ASE?
 The concept is to exercise our thinking by revisiting the content multiple times as a way to "train" for the assessment.
 Repeated exposure over the course of a few days to a week keeps our brain fresh and helps us learn more easily.
 From what I've seen of ICS 314 so far, the "athletic software engineering" technique employed is a very effective strategy.

 ### My Experience with ASE: First Two Weeks
 <img class="ui small right floated image" src="../images/athlete2.png">